先頭へ

 Autotrophic cultivation experiment

-We are developing a complete kit for ASGMs which includes a metal adsorbent and gold leaching dressing (chemicals that leach gold from ore).
+We are developing a complete kit for ASGM which includes metal adsorbent and gold leaching dressing (chemicals that leach gold from ore).

-This formula saves operators from having to use toxic substances such as mercury and cyanide when leaching gold from ores.
-Our system works by adding our precious metal adsorbent to the ore leachate to recover gold.
+This method prevents operators from needing to use toxic substances such as mercury and cyanides when leaching gold from ores.
+Our system completes by adding our precious metal adsorbent to the ore leachate to collect gold.

 Major methods employed in natural gold mines overseas